-The auditor of the Company is Deloitte LLP, Chartered Professional Accountants ("Deloitte") of Vancouver, British Columbia, which was first appointed on August 28, 2020 and was reappointed November 3, 2021.
-Deloitte provided an independent auditors' report on the consolidated financial statements of the Company for the years ended December 31, 2021 and 2020.
+Deloitte has been auditor of the Company since August 28, 2020.
+Deloitte provided an independent auditors' report on the consolidated financial statements of the Company for the years ended December 31, 2022 and 2021.
 Deloitte is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia.